pezipink/asi64/README.md

 * Binary literals can contain any amount of `_` characters.
 * `@` is used for immediate addressing mode.
 The traditional `lda #42` is written as `lda @42`
 * Indexed addressing modes are the same, but without a comma.  `sta $0400,x` becomes `sta $0400 x`
 * Indirect addressing modes I had to butcher a bit, since the traditional parens would have messed everything up.
-Currently, it is denoted by the `Â£` character, as it is the only one I could find that isn't used for something in racket already.
+Currently, it is denoted by the `£` character, as it is the only one I could find that isn't used for something in racket already.
 Therefore,  `sta ($0400),y` becomes `sta £ $0400 y` and `jmp ($4000)` becomes `jmp £ $4000`
 * `/=` aligns the assembler to the next memory location evenly divisble by the value supplied
 * `?=` and `=?` switch on and off compile time diagnostics.
 See the Diagnostics section below for more information.